tompostler/run-gource/README.md

 # run-gource

-A collection of tools, scripts, guides, and code needed to run gource on a headless linux server (developed on Ubuntu 14.04)
+A collection of tools, scripts, guides, and code needed to run gource on a headless linux server.

+Developed on Ubuntu 14.04, verified most recently on Windows Server 2022 with WSL Ubuntu 20.04.5 LTS.

 ## Installation

 In order to get gource, xvfb, and ffmpeg installed, follow the following steps.
-`$` denotes a command that can be run as the local user. `#` denotes a command that needs to be run as the root user (generally using `sudo`).
+`$` denotes a command that can be run as the local user.
+`#` denotes a command that needs to be run as the root user (generally using `sudo`).

     $ git clone git@github.com:tompostler/run-gource.git
     $ git submodule update --init --recursive